ClaireaLLL/computing-work/The Masqueraded truth.md

   "What.
 Did you see.
 Just now?"
 Zion began shaking her violently, demanding for the answers.
   *What's his problem?* Lilth started to question.
   "I don't remember a thing... but what was that image in my head just now?
-Was that... death?"
+Was that... ugh, I don't know."
-  "Good job Lilth, that's a good girl."
-Zion nodded and pulled Lilth into a tight embrace.
-"Good job, you've done well..."
-Zion's mellow voice trailed off as Lilth fell into his arms in a daze.
+  Lilth could not remember.
+Exausted, she fell into Zion's arms in a daze, Zion catching her just on time.

   "AHHHHHHH where the heck am I?"
 Lilth sprang out of bed.
   "AHHHHHHH this isn't my room..."